mscheltienne/neurotin-analysis/README.md

 # NeuroTinAnalysis

 Scripts and programs to analyze the NeuroTin EEG dataset.
-The dataset folder structure is set to:
+The RAW dataset folder structure is set to:

 ```
 Data